python/cpython/Doc/c-api/init.rst

 .. cfunction:: int PyEval_ThreadsInitialized()

    Returns a non-zero value if :cfunc:`PyEval_InitThreads` has been called.
-This function can be called without holding the lock, and therefore can be used to avoid calls to the locking API when running single-threaded.
+This function can be called without holding the GIL, and therefore can be used to avoid calls to the locking API when running single-threaded.
 This function is not available when thread support is disabled at compile time.